“I like eyes. I think they’re the most interesting part of the body.”

 Every patient is special to Dr. Hildebrand.
 But, those with particularly challenging experiences with corrective lenses can be even more rewarding.
 “For me, it’s patients who have had an incredibly bad experience in wearing contacts due to dry eyes.
 They are at the end of the line when it comes to alternatives for glasses.
 In many cases, LASIK is the answer they are looking for.”

 Dr. Hildebrand points to Intralase or Blade-Free LASIK, as a groundbreaking procedure made possible by advancements in software development.
 “It does a great job and increases the safety factor,” he says.
-“The flap is consistent and affordable and it also allows us to better predict outcomes.”
+“The flap is consistent and amazingly precise, allowing us to better predict outcomes.”

 What brought Dr. Hildebrand to Knoxville and the Campbell Cunningham Laser Center?
 “It was the opportunity to work with the best surgeons in the region,” he says.
 “I have particularly enjoyed my relationships with Drs.
 Campbell and Cunningham as well as what I believe to be the most qualified and experienced staff in the area.
 We have great employees here who are knowledgeable, experienced and are a pleasure to be around.”

 When Dr. Hildebrand isn’t caring for eyes, he enjoys outdoor activities including hiking in the Smokies.
 Along with Dr. Cunningham, he hiked Mt.
-Ranier and Mr. Everest.
-Dr. Hildebrand also enjoys running and music and working with Lion’s Care and Rescue Mission.
+Rainier and Mt.
+Everest Base Camp.
+Dr. Hildebrand also enjoys running, biking and music and working with Lion’s Club and InterFaith Health Clinic.
 He and his wife Lisa have two children, Sara and Austen.